jpontongradiant/open5gs-go-operator-1/docs/complete-demo-ueransim/complete-demo-ueransim.md

 helm uninstall ueransim-gnb-1
 helm uninstall ueransim-gnb-2
 ```
 Now you must uncomment the second slice in the Open5GS CR `https://gradiant.github.io/open5gs-operator/docs/complete-demo-ueransim/open5gs-one-slice.yaml` and apply it.

+This will enable the new slice and the operator will apply the new configuration and restart the neccesary pods.
 You can apply the uncommented file with the following command:
 ```bash
 kubectl apply -f https://gradiant.github.io/open5gs-operator/docs/complete-demo-ueransim/open5gs-one-slice-uncommented.yaml
 ```